What is Culpable Homicide?

 For an act to be Culpable Homicide, the following two elements must be present:

-1. Actus Reus (The physical act): The death of a human being must be caused.
+1. Actus Reus (Guilty act): The death of a human being must be caused.

 2. Mens Rea (The criminal intent/knowledge): This act must be done with one of the following three mental states: